Debiased inference for a covariate-adjusted regression function: Proposed estimator

 \subsection{Parameter of interest and its interpretation}

 Our parameter of interest is the covariate-adjusted regression function $a\mapsto \theta_0(a)$ defined as

 Under certain conditions, $\theta_0$ has a causal interpretation.
-Informally, if the covariates $W$ contain all common causes of $A$ and $Y$, exposure value $A = a$ is in the support of the conditional distribution of $A$ given $W = w$ for almost all $w$, and one unit's exposure doesn't impact other units' outcomes, then $\theta_0(a)$ can be interpreted as the average outcome value had all units in the population been assigned to exposure value $A = a$.
-This latter parameter is called the \emph{causal dose-response curve} or the \emph{average dose-response function}.
-We refer readers interested in a formal statement of these conditions and result and additional discussion of this causal parameter to \cite{robins1986new}, \cite{gill2001}, \cite{Kennedy2016ptwisecte}, \cite{westling2018causal}, and \cite{westling2021causalnull}.
+For each $a \in \s{A}$, we define $Y(a)$ as the potential outcome under an intervention that sets the exposure $A$ to $a$.
+If (1) the potential outcomes of each unit are unaffected by the exposures of all other units, (2) the observed outcome $Y$ equals $Y(A)$, i.e., the potential outcome under assignment to the observed exposure $A$, (3) $Y(a)$ and $A$ are conditionally independent given $W$, and (4) $g_0(a,W)$ is almost surely positive, then $\theta_0(a) = E_0[Y(a)]$.
+Hence, under causal conditions (1)--(4), $\theta_0(a)$ can be interpreted as the average potential outcome under the assignment of the entire population to exposure value $a$.
+The function $a \mapsto E_0[Y(a)]$ is called the \emph{causal dose-response curve} or the \emph{average dose-response function}.
+This causal identification result has been employed in prior work on causal inference with continuous exposures (e.g.,\ \citealp{robins1986new, gill2001, Kennedy2016ptwisecte,westling2018causal,westling2021causalnull}).
+These assumptions cannot be verified or tested using the observed data, so their plausibility depends on the particular scientific application.

 As mentioned in the introduction, $\theta_0$ is also of interest outside of causal settings.
 The outcome regression function $\mu_0$ is the expected outcome given exposure and covariates.
 Hence, for fixed $a$, $\mu_0(a,W)$ is a random variable representing the expected outcome value given $A=a$ across the distribution of the covariates $W$ in the population, and $\theta_0(a)$ is the mean of this variable.
 The curve $a \mapsto \theta_0(a)$ depicts how this average conditional mean changes with $a$.
 Hence, $\theta_0$ is a marginal summary of the multivariate regression function $\mu_0$.
+Therefore, obtaining nonparametric inference for $\theta_0$ is a relevant statistical problem even when the causal conditions listed above are implausible or a causal interpretation is not of interest.